OHI-Science/ohi-science.github.io/_posts/2018-05-23-people-of-ohi-luca-mori.md

 **What are your essential apps, software, or tools?**

-[Miradi](https://www.miradi.org/) (an adaptive management software for conservation projects), Skype, Powerpoint, and Word are essential for my work
+[Miradi](https://www.miradi.org/) (an adaptive management software for conservation projects), Skype, Powerpoint, and Word are essential for my work.

 **What is your personal story behind why you do what you do?**